 - The kid’s toy aisle at the dollar store is perfect for finding small buckets.

 - Look for tiny gardening pots at garden and home improvement stores.
 Use them for peas, squash, and beans.

-- You’ll also find beginner gardening kits, tray, or seed pods are available at home improvement stores and nurseries.
+- You’ll also find beginner gardening kits, trays, or seed pods available at home improvement stores and nurseries.